Bounded Geometries on Hybrid Landau-Ginzburg models of Calabi-Yau complete intersections and $L^2$-Hodge Theory: Computation of the cohomology

 Since $PV^{0,0}(\cX)$ is closed under the multiplication, $H^0(PV^\bullet(\cX),\overline{\partial}_W)$ is also closed under the multiplication.
 Since $\bC[\ud{x},\ud{p}]\to PV^{0,0}(\cX)$ is a ring homomorphism, we get the conclusion. \end{proof}

-\begin{remark} There is another Frobenius manifold structure on $H(V(\ud{W});\bC)$ due to Barranikov-Kontsevich \cite{BK}.
-When $r=1$, we showed \cite{Paper1} that the isomorphism in Theorem \ref{Main2} is a ring isomorphism; in particular, $R(W)_{0}\cong H_{\mathrm{prim}}(V(\ud{W});\bC)$ is a ring isomorphism, where the ring structure on $H_{\mathrm{prim}}(V(\ud{W});\bC)$ is given by Barranikov-Kontsevich.
-When $r>1$, we don't know whether \eqref{main:iso} is a ring isomorphism or not; the method of the proof in \cite{Paper1} relies on a computation of the residue map for a hypersurface due to Carlson-Griffiths \cite{CG} but an analogous computation is not available for a higher codimensional case ($r>1$ case). \end{remark}
+\begin{remark} There is another Frobenius manifold structure on $H(V(\ud{W});\bC)$ due to Barannikov-Kontsevich \cite{BK}.
+When $r=1$, we showed \cite{Paper1} that the isomorphism in Theorem \ref{Main2} is a ring isomorphism; in particular, $R(W)_{0}\cong H_{\mathrm{prim}}(V(\ud{W});\bC)$ is a ring isomorphism, where the ring structure on $H_{\mathrm{prim}}(V(\ud{W});\bC)$ is given by Barannikov-Kontsevich.
+When $r>1$, we do not currently know whether \eqref{main:iso} is a ring isomorphism; the method of the proof in \cite{Paper1} relies on a computation of the residue map for a hypersurface due to Carlson-Griffiths \cite{CG} but an analogous computation is not available for a higher codimensional case ($r>1$ case). \end{remark}